-AMORGOS – Wild, remote, but with the allure of the wilderness, where we dropped anchor for walking and discovering one of the secret gems of the Aegean, the Monastery of Hosoviotissa, millennial, perched like an eagle’s nest on the mountain, very white and crushed against a wall of dark rock, a thousand feet above the sea, that can be reached just after a long series of stair.
+Wild, remote, but with the allure of the wilderness, where we dropped anchor for walking and discovering one of the secret gems of the Aegean, the Monastery of Hosoviotissa, millennial, perched like an eagle’s nest on the mountain, very white and crushed against a wall of dark rock, a thousand feet above the sea, that can be reached just after a long series of stair.
 The island is a retreat that attracts English ladies who read essays about the Mare Nostrum, painters looking for inspiration and lone travellers on the trail of enclaves and Byzantine churches.
 Outpost for the discovery of the island is the hotel Aegiali on the north coast, overlooking the crescent moon-shaped beach of golden sand reachable in about ten minutes by foot.
-From here you can get lost in pleasure along mule tracks that run along the vineyards along the slopes that go into the blue, crossing through stone houses where the kasseri, cheese of island, is prepared.
+From here you can get lost with pleasure along mule tracks that run along the vineyards along the slopes that go into the blue, crossing through stone houses where the kasseri, cheese of island, is prepared.

 Liotrivi tavern is where you can taste kasseri, located in an alley in Chora, the medieval village dominated by the ruins of the Venetian Kastro.
-Under Chora you find a maze of cobbled paths, Byzantine churches and stone arches, an extraordinary painting.
+Under Chora, you find a maze of cobbled paths, Byzantine churches and stone arches, an extraordinary painting.
 In the morning you go to explore the pebbled beach below the church of Aghia Anna, embedded in a set of rocks and islets, or Muros on the east coast, with clear and smooth pebbles, with crystal clear water that fades from green to blue, while Aghios Pavlos is a sand spit jutting into the blue.
-Definitely, Amorgos is one if the best greek islands for relaxing.
+Definitely, Amorgos is one if the best Greek islands for relaxing.